Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 There's a lot to say about Hochelaga-Maisonneuve, now a district, but once a city.
-Poverty, dirty lanes, violence and shabby buildings, that’s how the sector is usually described, but there’s a lot more to it.
-Hochelaga, land of the Iroquois of the St-Laurence is what the Island of Montreal has been called for centuries.
+Poverty, dirty lanes, violence and shabby buildings, that’s how the sector is usually described, but there’s a lot more to it, quite a lot in fact.

-Hochelaga is also the subject of more than one hundred paintings created by Marc Aurèle Fortin.
-In constrast, the Cité de Maisonneuve is where its 287 inhabitants once owned vast lands between what is now Bourbonnière, Vimont, the River and Rosemont, and where its political leaders wanted to build a "French Westmount".
-The architectural heritage from the period is indeed quite remarkable.
+In constrast, the Cité de Maisonneuve is where its then 287 inhabitants owned vast lands between what is now Bourbonnière, Vimont, the Saint-Laurent River and Rosemont, and where its political leaders wanted to build a "French Westmount".
+The architectural heritage from the period is indeed remarkable.

 The district has begun to change, but prejudices are still very strong.
 People don’t come and visit Hochelaga-Maisonneuve, they don’t dare.

-When they learn that things are happening, they are surprised.
+When they learn that cool things are happening, they are surprised.

-Since 1996, the young population has significantly increased, but when they invite their friends, they don't tell them that they live in Hochelaga-Maisonneuve, they call it HOMA, as if they were ashamed.
+Since 1996, the young population has significantly increased, but when residents invite their friends, they don't tell them they live in Hochelaga-Maisonneuve, instead they call it HO-MA, as if they were ashamed.

-There are three industrial parks on the territory with a hundred companies or so established on their grounds.
+There are three industrial parks in Hochelaga-Maisonneuve with a hundred companies or so established on their grounds.

 One third of the local employment in the district is in consumer services, especially in retail.
 The rest is in production, transportation and wholesale.
 The professional, scientific and technical services are rapidly growing.

-Even if the Parc Maisonneuve has the renowned Botanical Garden, the Biodôme, the Insectarium and the Olympic Stadium as neighbours, it enjoy a great deal of popularity as one of the most beautiful and largest urban park in Montreal.
+Even if the Parc Maisonneuve has the renowned Botanical Garden, the Biodôme, the Insectarium and the Olympic Stadium as neighbors, it enjoys a great deal of popularity of its own as one of the most beautiful and largest urban park in Montreal.

 Before 1883, Hochelaga and Maisonneuve formed one big city.

-The Cité de Maisonneuve would celebrate its 126th anniversary this year if it still was a City.
+The Cité de Maisonneuve would celebrate its more than 125th anniversary if it still was a City.

 In 1910, the sector was the 5th most important industrial sector in Canada and the capital of the shoe manufacturing.
-At one time 30 shoe factories were established on its territory.
+At one time 30 shoe factories were established on the territory.

-The opening of all those factories during the 20th Century brought thousands of workers who, however, lived in poor conditions.
+The opening of all those factories during the 20th century brought thousands of workers who, unfortunately, ahd to live in poor conditions.
 In those days, workers earned 17 cents an hour and butter cost 24 cents a pound.
 They worked 12 hours a day, 6 days a week.
 Many of the typical “maisons en rangées” they lived in still exist on Létourneux and LaSalle.

 These dwellings have been built before 1890, probably in 1881 or 1885.
 Like the Maisons Hudon on St-Germain, they could have been built to give a roof over the head of the Hudon workers during a housing crisis.